About Global Classroom

-One To World's Global Classroom connects NYC-area youth with trained, international university scholars through interactive workshops that engage students in learning about world cultures and global issues through interactive presentations and thoughtful discussion that enhances the learning experience for all involved.
-Through face-to-face interactions and meaningful cross-cultural exchange with international leaders of tomorrow, today's NYC-area K-12 students develop the skills, awareness, and understanding to become global citizens in their communities, both locally and worldwide.
+One To World's Global Classroom connects NYC-area youth with trained, international university scholars to learn about world cultures and global issues through interactive presentations and thoughtful discussions that enhances the learning experience for all involved.
+Through face-to-face interactions and meaningful intercultural exchange with international leaders of tomorrow, today's NYC-area K-12 students develop the skills, awareness, and understanding to become global citizens in their communities, both locally and worldwide.

 One To World's Global Guides bring insights into classrooms based on their own experiences, serve as role models for newly arrived immigrant youth and American-born students alike, and help program partners, classroom teachers, and afterschool coordinators incorporate diverse global perspectives in reaching their curricular goals.
 In bringing first-hand knowledge to a wide range of academic disciplines, Global Classroom helps students and teachers communicate across cultures to reduce the potential for misunderstanding and conflict based on racial, ethnic, and cultural differences.

 Global Classroom is always interested in building new partnerships to broaden reach within the New York City area.
-For more information contact Marissa, Director of Global Classroom, or call (212) 431-1195 x22.
+For more information contact Adana Austin, Director of Global Classroom, or call (212) 431-1195 x22.